glennhenry/cs-notes/docs/compilers-and-programming-languages/06-names-scopes-bindings/names-scopes-bindings.md

 When a variable is declared within a block or subroutine, its scope is limited to that block or subroutine and any nested blocks or subroutines within it.
 When a variable is referenced within a nested subroutine, the compiler or interpreter first searches for its declaration within the nested subroutine's scope.
 If the variable is not found, it continues the search in the enclosing (parent) scope and proceeds up the lexical chain until the declaration is found or until the global scope is reached.
 The process of resolving variable binding (finding out which variable does a name belong to) in nested scopes is called **static chains**.

 ![Static chains](./static-chains.png)
-Source : Book 2 page 120
+Source: Book 2 page 120

 When multiple declaration are found, the nearest declaration are typically bound, this is called the **nearest declaration rule**.
 We call a situation in which a variable declaration in an inner scope has the same name as a variable declared in an outer scope, temporarily hiding the outer binding as **shadowing**.
 When there is shadowing, we also say the scope has a **hole** in it.